flosskosova/foss4g-2023/content/call-for-papers/guideline.md

 ---
 title: "Submission Guidelines"
-description: "Helping steps to submit a proposal"
+description: "Helping steps to submit a proposal to the international geospatial event on free and open source software location technologies."
 author: "FOSS4G 2021"
 draft: false